-- never use any hand held electronic device e.g. mobile phone, satellite navigation, mp3 player. - never receive or make calls. - follow all safety instructions when taking their vehicle on board ferries, trains or other vehiclecarrying craft, including parking and leaving their vehicle on a vehicle deck and travelling in a designated passenger area while the craft is underway.
+- never use any handheld electronic devices e.g. mobile phone, satellite navigation, mp3 player. - never receive or make calls. - follow all safety instructions when taking their vehicle on board ferries, trains or other vehiclecarrying craft, including parking and leaving their vehicle on a vehicle deck and travelling in a designated passenger area while the craft is underway.